exelix11/OdysseyEditor/README.md

 # OdysseyEditor
 This is an experimental level editor for super mario odyssey.
+This is the legacy editor branch, you should be able to build just by restoring nuget packages

 ## What's done
   - Load levels, converting models to obj